 Tennis “Sized Right” for Age & Ability

-USTA JTT now includes 10 & Under Tennis — tennis scaled – down for the physical size & capabilities of kids (ages 5 – 10).
+USTA JTT includes 10 & Under Tennis — tennis scaled down for the physical size & capabilities of kids (ages 5 – 10).
 Modifications in court size & equipment help your child develop better technical & tactical skills.
-More importantly, kids can start having fun right away.
+More importantly, kids can start having fun right away!

-• Balls are low – compression, giving kids extra time to react & hit the ball.
+• Balls are low – compression, giving young players extra time to react & hit the ball.

 • Racquets are sized for small hands, making them easier to grip & swing.

-• Court dimensions are smaller, allowing kids to experience match play more quickly.
+• Court dimensions are smaller, so players can experience match play sooner.

 USTA’s Net Generation

 Net Generation is a new support system for the USTA’s youth brand.
 It’s designed to connect players, parents & providers (coaches, organizers, etc.) with tools to build positive programs.
 An important component of this system is the “Safe Play” program & background check of registered users to ensure a safe environment for all kids.

 Please click here for information on Net Generation & how to complete the Safe Play program.

 Tennis Equipment sized for Young Players

 Consult the chart below to see how the equipment changes as the players get older.

 Does your child want to learn tennis “vocabulary”, how to keep score, or proper court etiquette?
 Do you wonder what is the best way to instruct a new, young player?
 Do you want to learn interesting facts about the game’s history?
 Click the button on the right to access an excellent page of information & resources!